jainrijul2003/LoginSystemJWTauth/README.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+# Secure Login System
+Building a Secure Laravel API with JWT Authentication Using Laravel 11 to build a system for secure user register and login with  Rest APIs using JWT authentication as a security measure

 # Commands for creating the projects after installing laravel and composer on the system
+For laravel installation follow the steps at : https://laravel.com/docs/11.x
 // The commands are for macbook users :

 create new project : ~